(Updated Nov 2015)

 At the moment, there is also a craft market (Wellington Underground market) that happens on the city waterfront in the Frank Kitts Park car park, every Saturday, from 10am to 4pm.
-Once a year there is a focus on wool (Wonders of Wool, usually in May and August), which is well-attended by the local yarn scene, but on a normal day, you won’t find much yarn there.
+Twice a year there is a focus on wool (Wonders of Wool, usually in May and August), which is well-attended by the local yarn scene, but on a normal week, you won’t find much yarn there.
 It’s worth a visit from the perspective of New Zealand craft though.

 My post about South Island yarn is here.

 Other reference points that you might find useful: